 What is the State's Role?

-The Healthy Virginians' 2010 goal is to reduce the number of cases of vaccine-preventable diseases.
+One of the Virginia Department of Health's goals is to reduce the number of cases of vaccine-preventable diseases.
 Virginia is working to:

 - ensure that 2-year-olds are appropriately vaccinated